MikeAlbo/flutter_basic_pdf_viewer/README.md

 An app to view, share, and print PDFs

 ## requirements

 * can load a PDF from the local device  :white_check_mark:
-* can open a shared link to a PDF
 * can share a PDF
 * can print a PDF
 * can view a list of recent PDFs